 Time To Change

 Not everyone has 160 pounds to lose or is facing cancer.
-What we all have in in common is that the disease state you are most likely to die from is preventable, or at least can be significantly delayed, with diet alone.
+What we all have in in common is that the disease state you are most likely to die from early is preventable, or at least can be significantly delayed, with diet alone.
 When we have the significant pharmacological breakthroughs that will come over the next decade, you’ll be better poised for that treatment.
-You can significantly slow aging and it’s important to keep in mind that a diet that wins the Olympics may not be the diet that wins the longest, healthiest life.
-Download and print our Healthspan Grid and then grab your colored pencils.
-Doodle a bit while you reflect on all of the amazing things that you’ve experienced in the past and all the still incredible things you have left on that bucket list.
+You can significantly slow aging and it’s important to keep in mind that a diet that wins the Olympics may not be the diet that wins the ultimate endurance sport of the longest, healthiest life.
+Download below and print our Healthspan Grid.
+Then grab your colored pencils.
+Doodle a bit while you reflect on all of the amazing things that you’ve experienced in the past and all the still incredible things you have left in the future on that bucket list.
+Check some boxes now so that you can create many more.